 A process is a dynamic instance of a computer program that is being sequentially executed by a computer system that has the ability to run several computer programs concurrently.
 A computer program itself is just a passive collection of instructions, while a process is the actual execution of those instructions.
 Several processes may be associated with the same program; for example, opening up several windows of the same program typically means more than one process is being executed.
-The state of a process consists of - code for the running program, its static data, its heap and the heap pointer (HP) where dynamic data is kept, program counter, stack and the stack pointer, value of CPU registers, set of OS resources in use (list of open files etc), and the current process execution state (new, ready, running etc).
+The state of a process consists of - code for the running program (text segment), its static data, its heap and the heap pointer (HP) where dynamic data is kept, program counter (PC), stack and the stack pointer (SP), value of CPU registers, set of OS resources in use (list of open files etc.), and the current process execution state (new, ready, running etc.).
+Some state may be stored in registers, such as the program counter.